 By the end of the second century the books held a recognised place alongside the Jewish Scriptures.
 They began to be translated into other languages, including Syriac and Latin, and have commentaries written on them.
 These include all the NT except 2 Peter, but with no additional books.

 The Muratorian Fragment, from a document made in Rome in AD 170, is the earliest list of inspired books still in existence.
 It distinguishes books suitable for public worship from those suitable only for private devotions, and rejects the writings of heretics.
-It includes four gospels, Acts, Revelation, and all of Paul’s letters, but omits Hebrews, James, 1 & 2 Peter and 3 John.
+It includes four gospels, Acts, Revelation, and all of Paul’s letters, but omits Hebrews, James, 1 and 2 Peter and 3 John.
 It also includes some other books: the Wisdom of Solomon, the Apocalypse of Peter, and the Shepherd of Hermas.

 4. The third Century

-The collection of the books into the "New Testament" was in process, separating them from other Christian literature.
+The collection of the books into the 'New Testament' was in process, separating them from other Christian literature.
 However, there was no real progress in determining the canon through the century.
 The status of the general letters which was questioned at the start of the century was still being questioned at the end.

-Origen (AD 185-254) accepted and wrote commentaries on all twenty-seven books of our NT For him, the undisputed books were the four gospels, Paul’s letters, Acts, 1 Peter, 1 John and Revelation.
-He was uncertain about the authorship of Hebrews, and doubted the value of James, 2 Peter, 2 & 3 John.
+Origen (AD 185-254) accepted and wrote commentaries on all twenty-seven books of our NT.
+For him, the undisputed books were the four gospels, Paul's letters, Acts, 1 Peter, 1 John and Revelation.
+He was uncertain about the authorship of Hebrews, and doubted the value of James, 2 Peter, 2 and 3 John.
 He also doubted the canonicity of the Shepherd of Hermas, the Letter of Barnabas, the Didache and the Gospel of the Hebrews.
 Origen was very influential in the church, so his opinion would have great impact on the future development of the canon.

 5. The Fourth Century